 Whether you use them in a traditional way or in a totally modern and contemporary way, decorating with stripes is a great way to get a "decorator" look and bring some order to your space.
 They have the power to reshape a room depending on how they're used, and they add a crisp, polished element to a space.
 Best of all, stripes mix beautifully with solids, florals, and other patterns meaning they can be used just about anywhere.

 One of the best things about stripes is that they're versatile.
 They can be elegant when they're tone-on-tone, or wild when they're bright and bold; classic when the stripes are the same width, and modern when they're all different.

 Stripes work anywhere and everywhere.
 Here are just a few places:

 Traditionally, vertical stripes have been the common way to go.
 They create the illusion of height thus making ceilings appear higher than they truly are.
 A tone-on-tone color scheme (like cream with white, or a matte and glossy version of the same color) creates a soft look that is classic and beautiful.
 As colors become more contrasted the look gets more powerful.

-Horizontal stripes are a little more edgy and modern than vertical stripes.
+Horizontal stripes are a little edgier and modern than vertical stripes.
 They make rooms feel wider and can elongate spaces.
 Horizontal stripes are also often considered more playful – when used in a variety of colors and widths, they feel bold, fun, and fresh.

 - Avoid using colors that clash.
 Stripes are graphic enough on their own to create impact, so it's important to use colors that either contrast or come from the same color family (depending on what look you're going for).
 Clashing colors like orange and purple or red and pink will look cluttered and distracted rather than graphic and punchy.